 English is the official language is Belize.
 Spanish, Creole and Mayan languages are also spoken in different parts of the country.

 The main currency in Belize is Belize Dollar which is worth about 0.50 U.S. dollars.
 If you are traveling to Belize from the United States, it’s good know that U.S. dollars is widely accepted in Belize, especially in popular destinations like San Pedro and Placencia.

 Ambergris Caye boasts wonderful scenery, unparalleled diving and snorkeling and great nightlife.
 A gateway to the famous Blue Hole, one of the top diving sites in the world, Ambergris Caye is an unmissable stop on your Belize itinerary!

-Is Ambergris Caye Belize safe?
+Is Ambergris Caye safe?

 Ambergris Caye is one of the most popular destination in Belize thanks to world-class scuba diving, snorkeling and relaxed Caribbean vibes.
 It’s is also one of the safest places to visit in Belize.

-Getting travel insurance for your Belize trip
+Getting travel insurance for your trip to Ambergris Caye Belize

 If safety is a concern, consider getting World Nomads insurance that will protect you in case of lost or stolen luggage, accidents, hospital visits, and many other unforeseen events.
 Another option is Safety Wing, which is perfect for long-term travelers who plan to stay in Belize for a couple of weeks